 On the Tradewinds resort there is a toddler pool, an adult only pool, a beach front pool, a shady pool, and lap pool.
 No matter the need, Tradewinds resort has the pool for you.

 In addition to regular family beach vacation fun, there is a 3-story-high water-slide at Tradewinds Island Grand that my kids went on repeatedly.
+It just way be biggest water slide in St Pete Beach.

 There are also plenty of water sports available at Tradewinds resort such as water playground in the sea, jet packing, parasailing, water cabanas, rafting and much more.
 Everything you need for the perfect family beach vacation.